WHY send a Notice of Furnishing?

-- It may be advisable to send notice sooner rather than later because the owner is not liable for amounts already paid to the GC prior to receiving notice.
+- It may be a good idea to send notice sooner rather than later because the owner is not liable for amounts already paid to the general contractor prior to receiving notice.

 HOW do I send a Michigan Notice of Furnishing?

-Michigan Notice of Furnishing should be served on the owner (or the owner’ designee as designated by the notice of commencement) and the GC either by personal service or by certified mail, return receipt requested.
+You should serve the Michigan Notice of Furnishing to the owner (or the owner’s designee as designated by the notice of commencement) and the general contractor either by personal service or by certified mail, return receipt requested.

 You may have noticed that you may need the notice of commencement in order to file a Notice of Furnishing in Michigan.
 Here’s a page dedicated to Michigan Notices of Commencement.